svalfaro/svalfaro/README.md

 # hey there :wave:
 My name is Sheila.

-As a ***Software Engineer*** specializing in Front-End development, I am passionate about creating aesthetically appealing applications that deliver valuable content to every users.
+As a ***Software Engineer*** specializing in Front-End development, my ultimate goal is building aesthetically appealing applications that deliver valuable content to every users.
+During my time at New Jersey Institute of Technology, I gained a strong foundation in Computer Science principles, as well as hands-on experience with various programming languages and software development methodologies.
 With a strong skillset in HTML, CSS, and JavaScript, and the expertise to use the MERN stack, I convert data-driven, user-focused designs into engaging, functional web applications.

 I also induldge in creative writing from time to time.